lou9am/lou9am/README.md

 ### In Progress Project
 ###### 1. `binpacking_posco-v0` with RL
 > It is a project in POSCO AI Academy 20th.<br>
-> We are planning to sovle 2D-BPP with RL, especially with PPO! <br>
+> We are planning to sovle 2D-BPP with RL, especially PPO! <br>
 > #Keras #Pytorch #gym #custom_gym #2DBPP #RL #PPO #DQN

 ### Previous projects